Chapter 28 : Ripples in the Pool

 “I’m not actually coming,” the Head Girl hedged, scuffing her foot against the carpet and readjusting her bag on her shoulder.
 She suddenly felt like she was on trial as she stood in front of her friend.
 Ginny narrowed her eyes and sat straighter on the couch, noting Hermione’s fidgeting.

-“This is about Draco, isn’t it?” the younger girl asked bluntly, raising an eyebrow appraisingly.
+“This is about Draco, isn’t it?” the younger girl asked bluntly, raising an eyebrow.
 Hermione refrained from mentioning how much she looked like Mrs. Weasley in that moment.

 “Yes,” Ron replied instantly.
 Hermione glared at her friend, but nodded all the same, her bushy hair bouncing with the movement.

-“I thought you two weren’t talking,” Ginny continued, sinking back into the old couch and knitting her eyebrows together in confusion.
+“I thought you two weren’t talking,” Ginny continued, sinking back into the old couch and knitting her eyebrows together.
 “Why would you spend the holidays here?”

 “He’s going to be all alone, Ginny,” Hermione said sadly.
 “Even if we aren’t talking, I want him to have the chance to come and see me if he needs anything.
 I wouldn’t want to be alone at Easter either.”

-“You’d best go tell Theo,” Harry added, wincing a bit.
+“You’d best go tell Theo,” Harry added, wincing slightly.
 “I don’t think he’ll be pleased…”

 “You’re a Gryffindor, Hermione Granger!”
 Ginny scolded.
 “Go act like it.”